The Apple of His Eye ... commentary of Psalm 74

 To impugn Jesus

-Christ, to accuse the Son of God of having a
+Christ’s Spirit, or to accuse the Son of God

-is assigning the person of the Holy Ghost
+the PERSON of the Holy Ghost as a devil.

 Learn More - To Verse Eleven